Udaypole/Machinewise-IoT-Dashboard/README.md

 - **Error handling & retry logic** for unstable connections
 - **Backend integration** with actual sensor hardware via serial port or IoT gateway

-This was a fun and insightful project that demonstrates the foundation for building scalable, real-time dashboards in the Industrial IoT space.